ailadonayre/CS-222-Team-6-Lab-Act-4/README.md

 ### 📦 Abstraction

+Hiding implementation details and exposing a simplified interface.

 ✅ In This Project:
 Button click behavior is abstracted through shared handler methods like NumberButton_Click and Operator_Click.
 This hides the complexity of UI logic and makes the code easier to maintain.